redbeardymcgee/podbox/AlmaLinux.md

 ## Cockpit -> https://ip-addr:9090

+> [!WARNING]
-> [!WARNING] Disable the firewall if you are lazy
+> Disable the firewall if you are lazy Exposing ports for other services can be
-> Exposing ports for other services can be exhausting and I have not learned
+> exhausting and I have not learned how to do this for containers properly.
-> how to do this for containers properly.
-Each container may need a new rule
-> for something, not sure.
+> Each container may need a new rule for something, not sure.
 > ```bash
 > systemctl disable --now firewalld
 > ```

+> [!NOTE]
-> [!TODO] Should be able to set up good firewall with only 80/443 open.
+> Should be able to set up good firewall with only 80/443 open.

 Enable the socket-activated cockpit service and allow it through the firewall.